MikeSays-1/Active-Directory-User-Client-Management/README.md

 > [!NOTE]
->This project builds upon a prior lab where the Azure environment, virtual machines, Active Directory Domain Services, and DNS configuration were initially deployed. **[On-premises Active Directory Deployed in the Cloud (Azure)](https://github.com/MikeSays-1/azure-config-and-ad-installation)**
+>This project builds upon a prior lab where the Azure environment, virtual machines, Active Directory Domain Services, and DNS configuration were initially deployed. **[Part 1: On-premises Active Directory Deployed in the Cloud (Azure)](https://github.com/MikeSays-1/azure-config-and-ad-installation)**

 <h2>Deployment and Configuration</h2>